Accurate. Durable. Reliable. Meet the ElitePro Tire Pressure Gauge - 100 PSI.

 This graphic shows how incorrect inflation can negatively effect your tires:

-2) What is the accuracy of your air gauges?
+2a.
+What is the accuracy of your mechanical gauges?

-3) What is the quality control process for your gauges?
+2b.
+What is the accuracy of your digital gauges?

 Here is a sneak peak of our Quality Inspection & Testing Lab in Crystal Lake, Illinois:

-4) What type of tires can I measure with your gauges?
+4. What type of tires can I measure with your tire gauges?

-7) Can I use your gauges for bicycle tires?
+7. Can I use your gauges for bicycle tires with Presta valve stems?

-8) I live in a very cold area.
+8. I live in a very cold area.
 What is the lowest temperature this can be stored at in my car?

 Temperatures below -10 degrees may slightly decrease performance of the gauge.

-9) What materials are your product made from?
+9. What materials are your gauges made from?

-10) My gauge is no longer holding pressure, what can I do?
+10. My gauge is no longer holding pressure, what can I do?

 Occasionally, this can happen if dust or some other material gets onto the valve seat, however it is usually very simple to fix: